🇵🇹 Portugal · Banco de Portugal · MiCA CASP

 NHR tax advantage: Portugal's Non-Habitual Resident (NHR) scheme allows qualifying individuals who relocate to Portugal to benefit from a flat 20% income tax rate for 10 years.
 This is particularly attractive for crypto founders and executives moving from higher-tax jurisdictions.

-VASP Registration & MiCA CASP Authorization
+VASP Registration & MiCA CASP Authorisation

-License Track Scope Notes
+Licence Track Scope Notes

 VASP Registration (AML) AML/CFT registration; exchange and custodian services Simpler; applies to existing firms under grandfathering

-Portugal Crypto License — Key Requirements
+Portugal Crypto Licence — Key Requirements

 Entity